 Here are some tips to prevent mosquito-related illnesses.
 Avoid going outdoors when mosquitoes are most active (dawn and dusk), avoid places where mosquitoes are active, wear insect repellent and wear pants and long-sleeved shirts if the weather permits.
-For more information on mosquito-related illnesses, click here.
+Learn more about mosquito-related illness.

 One way to Beat the Heat is to go swimming.
 It doesn't matter if you are in a back yard pool, public swimming pool or lake, adults need to take precautions to avoid injuries and drowning.
 Teaching children to swim is very important.
 If a child does not know how to swim, providing them with a personal flotation device (life vest) will help to prevent accidental drownings.
 When swimming in an area without a lifeguard, adults should pay close attention to children.
-Click here for more information.
+Find out how to prevent drowning.

 When you are in the sun, protect yourself by following these simple measures:

 - Cover your head with a wide brimmed hat.
 Wear long-sleeved shirts and long pants whenever possible.

 - Use a sunscreen labeled "broad-spectrum" with a sun protection factor (SPF) rating of 15 or higher.
 SPF 15 blocks out 93% of UV rays, while an SPF 30 blocks out 97% of UV rays.

 - Apply the sunscreen to dry skin 15 to 30 minutes before going outdoors and again after swimming or perspiring.